 Insert Audio Using Text to Speech

 Beside the three above techniques, ActivePresenter also offers you a facility to generate audio from text.
 This feature is practical in some cases, especially when the object has text and you want it to be “read out loud”.
-Check out the tutorial Use Text to Speech Feature in ActivePresenter 8 to know more.
+Check out the tutorial Use Text to Speech Feature to know more.

 Customize an Audio